aboyalejandro/fake-data-generator/README.md

 3. **Access the DuckDB Database**
     After running the container, you are inside the DuckDB database from within the container or copy the database file to your local machine for further analysis.

     You can run any queries you like.
-For example:
+To exit the DuckDB shell, use Ctrl+C or Ctrl+D:

 ```sh
 SELECT * FROM user_profiles LIMIT 5;